AMD isn't prioritizing cryptominers over gamers as Radeon RX stock stays tight

-AMD's Chief Financial Officer, Devinder Kumar, said that amid a global shortage of semiconductors affecting everything from cars to graphics cards, Team Red isn't prioritizing cryptominers over gamers in terms of who gets to buy the company's newest Big Navi graphics card.
+Amid a global shortage of semiconductors affecting everything from cars to graphics cards, Team Red isn't prioritizing cryptominers over gamers in terms of who gets to buy the company's newest Big Navi graphics card, AMD Chief Financial Officer Devinder Kumar said at a recent technology conference.

+"We do not prioritize our product or make them for the crypto folks," Kumar spelled out during the Deutsche Bank Technology Conference 2021.
+What’s driven the growth, he explained, was the high-end Radeon 6000 Series -- and indeed, the graphics giant had a massive year.

 "I would say that the demand for the products was strong and actually has gotten stronger," Kumar added.